wdonray/wdonray/README.md

 Senior Frontend Engineer 🚀 | Based in New York/New Jersey

-I'm a senior frontend engineer with a knack for crafting intuitive and modern web applications.
+I'm a senior software engineer with a knack for crafting intuitive and modern web applications.

 Check out my portfolio! https://www.donray.dev/